malcolmsailor/efficient_rhythms/docs/resources/index_pandoc.md

 EXAMPLE:example3

 Up to now, we've always specified the same settings in both voices.
 But we need not do so!
-In the REF:example4, the bottom voice again has `rhythm_len = 1.5`, but the top voice now has `rhythm_len = 2`.
+In REF:example4, the bottom voice again has `rhythm_len = 1.5`, but the top voice now has `rhythm_len = 2`.

 EXAMPLE:example4